 Seasonal Considerations

-By following these guidelines and being mindful of the general location of the trailhead, permits and regulations, and all seasonal considerations, you’ll be well-prepared to access the West Fork Foss Lakes Trail and embark on your unforgettable backpacking journey.
+By following these guidelines and being mindful of the general location of the trailhead, permits, and regulations, as well as all seasonal considerations, you’ll be well-prepared to access the West Fork Foss Lakes Trail and embark on your unforgettable backpacking journey.

 Backpacking West Fork Foss Lakes Trail